devw4r/MapTools/MapExtractor/README.md

 # MapExtractor
-To use this extraction tool, once compiled make sure to rename `Config.ini.dist` file to `Config.ini` inside the `Build` or `bin` folders.
-After that, use a valid path linking to your 0.5.3 game installation.
+- To use this extraction tool, once compiled make sure to rename `Config.ini.dist` to 'Config.ini' inside the `Build` folder.
+- After that, set the desired configuration in the file.

+# Linux
+- Compile with mono.
+- Before running, give execution rights 'chmod +x' to Build/recast/AlphaCoreRecastLinux
+- Run mono AlphaCoreExtractor.exe